 Traffic ticket?
 Call a Nevada criminal defense attorney...

 If you have been cited for a traffic violation in Clark County or elsewhere in Nevada, phone our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) for a FREE consult.
 In most cases we are successful in getting the charge knocked down to a non-moving violation or full dismissal, sparing you high fines, demerit points, and traffic school.
+If you received a ticket in California, please see our page on Vehicle Code 22450: failure to stop for a stop sign in California.

 If you were injured by someone ignoring a traffic sign in Nevada, you may be able to recover money for your medical bills, pain and suffering, and lost wages.
 Whether or not you were partly to blame for the incident, our Las Vegas car accident attorneys will fight to get you the highest financial reward possible.